Warrington Youth Club and Covid-19 FAQ’s

 When is the Junction Gym reopening?

-The Junction Gym is reopening on Monday 26th October, online bookings can be made for sessions here.
-Regular sessions will run Monday to Friday for young people aged 11+.
+When the Gym reopens it will run regular sessions Monday to Friday for young people aged 11+.
 There will also be our traditional Juniors session (ages 7-12) on Saturday morning and two Buddy Up Gym sessions from Saturday lunchtime (ages 7+).

 What will Youth Club look like?